-Canada Maps for the backroads to never get lost in the backcountry
+Canada Maps for the backroads to never get lost

-Topographic Maps, (Canadians call them topo maps for short), are what you will absolutely need if you are hiking off track or driving off-road.
+Topographic Maps, (Canadians call them topo maps for short), are what you will absolutely need if you are hiking off-track or driving off-road.

 Commercial Canada Maps

 Whenever I’m stuck and lost in a remote area, I’m grateful to have a paper map with me and I don’t have to rely on my GPS.

 My Garmin car GPS doesn’t show all the small roads and even less so in northern Canada.
 On my cell phone with a 5-inch screen, it’s hard to read directions.

 Don’t get caught using your cell phone while you’re driving a car, it could cost you a lot.